There's a lot of confusion before a breast augmentation op about the perfect implant size for you.

 Silicone implants arrive in fixed sizes, unlike Saline implants, which can be filled with different amounts but generally yield a poorer end result.
 There is a huge amount of choices.
 I'm usually shown a picture with the size used for a model that is considered to be perfect.
 She doesn't consider the rest of her body size and shape when she comes up with this result.

-Another difficulty is that there is no actual standard for bra cup sizes, which vary immensely amongst manufacturers and from standard to sports bra's.
-The rule of thumb says that 200cc's is about 1 cup size, but this increases with increasing chest as well as cup sizes.
-A few generalizations must therefore come into play… most requests are for bigger!
-I agree that if you are doing it, get value.
-But I try to consider the whole person and advise accordingly, always remembering that what I consider to be great may not be what you do.
-All cosmetic operations are about confidence and improving lives and we are, after all, individuals.
+It's important to include lifestyle and sporting activities in your concept.
+There is no standard for bra cup sizes, which makes it difficult to distinguish between sports bra's and regular bra's.
+The rule of thumb says that 200cc's is about 1 cup, but this increases with increasing chest as well as cup sizes.
+A few generalizations have to be made because most requests are for bigger.

+I agree that if you are doing it, you should get value.
+I try to consider the whole person and advise accordingly.
+We are, after all, individuals, and all cosmetic operations are about confidence and improving lives.